The Architecture of Agency Volume 5 The Myth of Objective Value

 Morality still matters, just not as a metaphysical commandment.
 It matters because we care.
 We build moral systems to express and refine our deepest values, to shape our actions, to signal our identities, to structure our communities.
 The difference is that we do it knowing the systems are our creation — not pretending they were handed down from the sky.
 A morality you know you have chosen is not weaker than one you imagine was imposed on you; it is stronger, because you can state its foundations, defend them, and revise them when they fail.
 The inherited kind offers only the strength of a foundation you are forbidden to inspect.

-Nor does the death of unconditional morality mean that moral claims are beyond criticism, that anything goes, or that the slaveholder’s values are as good as yours.
-Getting from “all value is subjective” to a framework in which moral claims are explicit, evaluable, and genuinely arguable requires one further device — binding each claim to the agent whose values give it content — and that is the work of agent-binding.
-Followed to the end of this volume, the same road leads somewhere the label “subjectivism” no longer fits: moral truths as objective conditionals over the structure of sapient agency — objectivity relocated, not destroyed.
+Nor does the death of unconditional morality mean that moral claims are beyond criticism, that anything goes, or that the slaveholder’s values are insulated from yours.
+Getting from “all value is agent-relative” to a framework in which moral claims are explicit, evaluable, and genuinely arguable requires one further device — binding each claim to the agent whose value it is, which turns it into an empirical claim open to evidence — and that is the work of agent-binding.
+At the end of the volume, Sapient Agency Realism gives the result a deliberately limited name: public, criticizable verdicts under an avowed agency-protection premise.
+The procedure is assessable; the premise has not become agent-independent.

 The death of objective morality is not a loss.
 It is the moment moral responsibility lands where it always belonged: on us.
 The death of objective morality is the birth of moral agency.